Seeking the Shalom of the City: Revisiting and Re-visioning Louisville

 A 5-week virtual program led by teacher, activist, Cory Lockhart

 Five Tuesdays – November 2, 9, 23, 30 and December 7th, 2021

 6:30-8:00pm EST, except December 7th, which will go until 8:30

-In this virtual journey, we’ll “travel” through Louisville to deepen and expand our relationship with the city by visiting some of the forgotten and erased places and parts of its history, particularly ones related to racial justice.
+In this virtual journey, we’ll “travel” through Louisville to deepen and expand our relationship with the city by visiting some of the forgotten and erased places and parts of its history.
 Though this program focuses on Louisville’s history, the themes and questions are relevant to contexts outside of Louisville.
 Bringing together women from diverse contexts will broaden the scope of our learning and understanding of the themes.
 ALL WOMEN ARE WELCOME!

 - studying history from multiple perspectives